VictorCiugurean/projects/README.md

-# API Konyks
+# Bycicle widget
-# This is a project to create own API in order to extract data locally for Konyks installed devices.
+# Python widget to indicate the number of days a bycicle was used to work.